Anthropology – Associate in Arts Degree for Transfer

 2202.00

 Anthropology is the comprehensive study of humans, our ancestors, and our non-human primate relatives.
 The field explores what it means to be human, from prehistoric times to the present.
-Anthropologists investigate contemporary human social behaviors (cultural anthropology), the origins and nature of languages (linguistic anthropology), human evolution, variation and adaptation (physical anthropology), and the ancient life ways and cultural development of past human populations (archaeology).
-The anthropology program at Pasadena City College provides courses that enable students to complete lower division prerequisites and general education requirements for transfer to institutions of higher learning and/or receive an associate degree.
-The goal of the anthropology program is to prepare students to use the discipline’s holistic perspective, research methods, and general knowledge in order to find reasonable solutions to human dilemmas.
-The Associate in Arts in Anthropology for Transfer Degree is designed to prepare the student for seamlessly transferring to the CSU to earn a baccalaureate degree in anthropology.
+Anthropologists investigate contemporary human social behaviors (cultural anthropology), the origins and nature of languages (linguistic anthropology), human evolution, variation and adaptation (biological anthropology), and the ancient life ways and cultural development of past human populations (archaeology).
+This program prepares students to use the discipline’s holistic perspective, research methods, and general knowledge in order to find reasonable solutions to human dilemmas.

 Associate Degree for Transfer Requirements